-1. Use the appropriate maximum gross combined weight rating (GCWR) chart to find the maximum GCWR for your type engine and rear axle ratio.

-- 2. Weigh your vehicle as you customarily operate the vehicle without cargo.
+- 1. Use the appropriate maximum gross combined weight rating (GCWR) chart (in the Trailer Towing section) to find the maximum GCWR for your type engine and rear axle ratio. - 2.
+Weigh your vehicle as you customarily operate the vehicle without cargo.
 To obtain correct weights, try taking your vehicle to a shipping company or an inspection station for trucks. - 3.
 Subtract your loaded vehicle weight from the maximum GCWR on the following charts.
 This is the maximum trailer weight your vehicle can tow and must fall below the maximum shown under maximum trailer weight on the chart.